wenbang24/fyora/README.md

 6. Run `fyora` to create the symlinks (in the same directory as `fyora.yaml`, this is being worked on)

 ## Where does the name come from?
+> "The Faerie Queen, Fyora, is the ruler of Faerieland.
+She is a kind faerie who basically tries to keep everything under control, not just in Faerieland."
+(Neopets Wiki)

-My friend plays neopets and really wanted me to name it after Fyora, the faerie queen.
+My friend is a neopets fan and really wanted me to name it after Fyora.
 I thought it was a cute name and it stuck.